mnot/I-D/rfc7320bis/draft.md

   that its payload is a cryptographic signature for the URI, it can lead to undesirable behavior.

-Publishing a standard that constrains an existing URI structure in ways that aren't explicitly allowed by {{RFC3986}} (usually, by updating the URI scheme definition) is inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.
+Publishing a standard that constrains an existing URI structure in ways that aren't explicitly allowed by {{!RFC3986}} (usually, by updating the URI scheme definition) is therefore sometimes problematic, both for these reasons, and because the structure of a URI needs to be firmly under the control of its owner.

 This document explains some best current practices for establishing URI structures, conventions, and formats in standards.
-It also offers strategies for specifications to avoid violating these guidelines in {{alternatives}}.
+It also offers strategies for specifications {{alternatives}}.

 ## Intended Audience

-This document's requirements target the authors of specifications that constrain the syntax or structure of URIs or parts of them.
-Two classes of such specifications are called out specifically:
+This document's guidelines and requirements target the authors of specifications that constrain the syntax or structure of URIs or parts of them.
+Two classes of such specifications are called out
+specifically:

-* Protocol Extensions ("extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism for 'http' URIs, or metadata for any URI.
+* Protocol Extensions ("extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism for 'http' URIs, metadata for any URI, or a new format.

 * Applications Using URIs ("applications") - specifications that use URIs to meet specific needs;
   e.g., an HTTP interface to particular information on a host.

-Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above and others.
+Requirements that target the generic class "specifications" apply to all specifications, including both those enumerated above and others.

 Note that this specification ought not be interpreted as preventing the allocation of control of